nikouu/dotnet-optimization-cheatsheet/README.md

 The optimizations below can range from efficient object overloads to language features.
 They'll include relevant documentation and attribution to where I originally found them.

+And some of these are "cheap tricks" and things you probably shouldn't implement in production, but are fun to include for the sake of learning.

 ## Beginning Optimisation

 In the shortest way possible: